HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 grasp the handles

-escape clearly marked as an exit how come it's painted - what the fuck, wait it's just painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come when analogues start burning
+escape clearly marked as an exit how come it's just painted - what the fuck, wait it's painted black pixel structures on grid so dark canvas still empty, this cage is electric the world seems to be turning day will come when analogues start burning

+[HOOK]
+evolving human factor
+not only the passive functions

+never disconnected, part of your presence
+5G network systems (spreading) nanosensor data, synthetic aura global brain from mobile

+synthetic voices, silent at first then spreading and self updating

+as such is thought algorithm
+true symbiotic relation

+tattoo swiped, autonomous
+authentication (AI symbiote)
+lose yourself in the merge
+lose yourself in the merge
+lose yourself in the emerging picture be impatient be impatient just another texture maze of your own making